oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/4-configure-the-compute-instance/configure-the-compute-instance.md

    ![Install Node.JS command result](images/install-node-js-command-output.png "Install Node.JS command result")

-   In response to the prompt asking you if you would like to proceed with the installation, type `y` (for `yes`) and press Enter.
+   Respond to the prompt asking you if you would like to proceed with the installation, type `y` (for `yes`) and press Enter.
-   Once the installation completes, your terminal should look similar to the following:
+   Once the installation completes, your terminal should look like the following:

    ![Install Node.JS command result](images/node-js-install-complete.png "Install Node.JS command result")

 ## Task 3: Create a folder to hold the OCI authentication information

 The demo code makes extensive use of OCI's AI APIs to analyze the incoming tweets.
 To make those API calls, authentication information must be sent with the calls.
-In a following lab we will configure the authentication, but for now, we will create a folder which will serve sa a placeholder for the authentication information.
+In a following lab we will configure the authentication, but for now, we will create a folder which will serve as a placeholder for the authentication information.

 1. We will use the `mkdir` command in the connected terminal to create the folder: